 7. Kaizer Chiefs – South Africa

 They are the “Amakhosi”, “Chiefs”, or “Lords” of the South African football.
 The Kaizer Chiefs play at Soccer City in Soweto also known as FNB Stadium.
-They’ve won the Premier Soccer League thrice, the National Soccer League thrice and the African Cup Winners once.
+They’ve won the Premier Soccer League thrice, the National Soccer League thrice and were once the African Cup Winners.

 8. Al Ahly – Egypt

 El Ahly means “The National” in English.
 The Egyptian football club was founded in April 1907.
 In 2000, it was named the Africa Club of the Century by CAF.
 Al Ahly has 126 official trophies – 19 international and 107 domestic.
 The 19 international trophies make Al-Ahly the most successful football club on earth, better than AC Milan and Boca Juniors.

 9. Dynamos – Zimbabwe

 Dynamos Football Club was formed in 1963 after a merger of Harare Township and Rhodesia.
 Since then, they’ve won 15 Zimbabwe Premier Soccer League titles and the Cup of Zimbabwe five times.